Daniel-Law-Yat-Hei/AAE-1001-group-13/README.md

 Another thing is that benig a leader is not just assigning task to teamates, but also get down to the field and help them out, while keeping an eye on the overview of the progress and keep track of it.

+Group member, Zhou Jian Hong

+This was my first time to learn programming.
+I was very confused at the beginning, but through constant exploration in the sample examples and the explanations from the team leader and team members, I gained a preliminary understanding of programming and participated in the project.
+This also made me realize the importance of teamwork.
+With the advice of teachers and professors, I was able to do a better job in the project, which also aroused my interest in programming and benefited me a lot.

 ## Contacts
 For more information, please contact the project leader or any of the team members.